grscheller/dotfiles/README.md

 These are installed into `~/.local/bin`.
 Both Fish and Bash have fuction equivalents to these.
-These versions are used to configurate my other POSIX shells.
+These versions are used in the configurates my other POSIX shells.

 * [digpath](bin/digpath)
   * finds files on $PATH